Here are the top B2B e-commerce challenges companies face when transforming their commerce model to meet the needs of today's B2B buyers.

 However, predictability can be consistently delivered only when rich feedback is implemented in the system – data, analytics, and therefore insight, from the ultimate users and consumers of the products and services, flowing back to the manufacturing, distribution, and design processes.

-A three-pronged solution
+A three-pronged solution for a great B2B customer journey

-To be able to integrate these feedback mechanisms and deliver a consistent experiential interface to the world at large, B2B companies need a three-pronged approach.
+To be able to integrate these feedback mechanisms and deliver a consistent experiential interface to the world at large, B2B companies need a three-pronged approach:

 First, B2B businesses need to make direct-to-consumer engagements a priority.
 These engagements can range from social media interactions to robust e-commerce platforms that sell directly to consumers.